GetSure

 These life insurance policies allow you to assign a beneficiary, such as a family member or a trusted friend, to receive the death benefit.

-While prepaid funeral plans come with their own set of limitations, life insurance benefits can be used to cover a variety of costs.
+While prepaid funeral plans come with their own limitations, life insurance benefits can be used to cover various costs.

-In addition to paying for funeral expenses, beneficiaries can also use them for the payment of medical bills, credit card debt, utility costs, and more.
+In addition to paying for funeral expenses, beneficiaries can use them to pay medical bills, credit card debt, utility costs, and more.

 Some states also allow you to list a funeral home as your beneficiary.
-In that case, your family will have to trust the funeral home to handle your death benefit with professionalism, honesty, and integrity.
+Your family must trust the funeral home to handle your death professionally and honestly.

-However, you must be aware of the fact that there may not be any funds left over for your family if you make a funeral home your beneficiary.
+However, you must know that any funds may not be left over for your family if you make a funeral home your beneficiary.

 Average Funeral Expenses